 User Presence Benefits for Small Businesses

 Presence in the digital world supplements physical office presence and offers mobile and remote work opportunities.
-It improves real-time connectivity between people by resembling the feel of an in-person interaction that builds a sense of inclusion and interaction between people.
+It improves real-time connectivity between people by resembling the feel of an in-person interaction that builds a sense of inclusion and interaction among team members.
 With real-time statuses, communication is more efficient, and it’s easier to avoid playing chat or phone tag.

 Here is a list of contact presence benefits for small businesses:

-One of the chief benefits of user presence is visibility.
-With the rise of remote work and mobile teams, colleagues must understand when a co-worker is available and when they are not.
+One of the chief benefits of user presence is visibility, enabling remote workers and mobile teams to see when a co-worker is available and when they are not.
 For managers, it’s a way to track telecommuting and remote workers.
 A status notification lets others know if you’re online or away and even has the option to set a return date and include contact details of alternative colleagues.

 Digital work has challenged coordination and collaboration, with users developing a tendency to work in silos.
 User presence features assist in building a friendlier environment among team members.
 Without presence information, a busy colleague unable to immediately respond to a message may be seen as unresponsive, leading to internal frustration.
 With presence features, you know when someone is available, so reaching out is done confidently.